Peugeot 3008 interior

-The Peugeot 3008 has bundles of standard kit and plenty of high-quality materials, but its left-field design won’t be to everyone’s taste
+The Peugeot 3008 has bundles of standard kit and plenty of high-quality materials, but its infotainment system isn’t all that easy to use

 The Peugeot 3008’s interior looks and feels fantastic.
 You get a small, low-mounted steering wheel and a slick digital instrument cluster – similar to Audi’s Virtual Cockpit – high-up on the dashboard.
 The layout might feel odd at first, but you’ll soon get used to it.